 - The University Advising & Career Development Center provides a centralized service to help you plan your career, develop job-search skills, obtain student employment while attending college, and secure a job upon graduation.
-Ken Meyer, the Career Advisor responsible for working with majors in History and Social Studies, is available to meet with you to plot your career path.
+April Calkovsky, the Career Coach responsible for working with majors in History, Religious Studies, and Social Studies, is available to meet with you to plot your career path.
 You can make an appointment with her though Handshake or by calling UACDC at 487-0400.

 - The American Historical Association offers suggestions for further reading.

 You can increase your ability to land an entry position in your desired field by gaining specific skills needed in that field, such as ability to use a particular software package.
 Often these skills can be gained through a small amount of coursework, an internship, a volunteer assignment, or a part-time job.
 As The Chronicle of Higher Education reports, fields in which basic skills can help you get a foot in the door include:

 - Social media